 - Minutes from the last board meeting.
 Sending them ahead of time speeds up the minutes’ approval process.

 - Board deck.
 You may want to share the slides you plan to present at the meeting.
+(Here’s a board minutes template to get you started).

 - Information related to the topics of discussion.
 Think marketing reports, product road maps, or slides for special presentations.